-Most American homeowners have a fireplace that not only provides sweet warmth in the living room, but really ties the whole place together.
+Most American homeowners have a fireplace that provides sweet warmth in the living room and ties the whole place together.
 A fireplace is considered the heart of any home yet most people are unaware of the inner workings or even the basic parts of a fireplace chimney.

 The following article discusses the basic parts of a chimney and fireplace and their role in the functionality of a fireplace chimney.
-We’ll also share with you certain signs that let you know that a part might need repairing, or in certain situations, a replacement.
+We’ll also share with you certain signs that let you know what part might need repairing or in certain situations, a replacement.

-Why Should You Know About the Basic Parts of a Fireplace Chimney?
+Why Should You Know About the Basic Parts of a Fireplace and Chimney?

-Having an idea about the basic parts of a chimney and their functionality can not only help you diagnose problems earlier but can also save you and your family from dangerous situations.
+Having an idea about the basic parts of a chimney and their functionality can help you diagnose problems earlier and save you and your family from dangerous situations.
 It also helps to know a thing or two about chimneys when you’re out in the market looking for one.

-Issues and faulty parts, if left unaddressed, have a tendency to become harder to repair.
+If left unaddressed, issues and faulty parts tend to become harder to repair.
 It increases the cost of the repair and the sheer hassle of having it fixed.
 Sometimes, a part is in such a condition that repairing is not an option, and you’ll have to get it replaced.
 So, it’s better to avoid such situations by learning about the anatomy of a chimney and its basic parts.

-Before we go on to break down your fireplace chimney into its basic constituents, let’s talk about the different chimney types.
+Before breaking down your fireplace chimney into its basic constituents, let’s talk about the different chimney types.